junxit/us-congress-code/title-42/chapter-6a/sec-294a.md

 ### Waiver of Requirements

 Pub.
+L. 113–235, div.
+G, title II, Dec.
+16, 2014, 128 Stat.
+2467, provided in part: “That for any program operating under section 751 of the PHS [Public Health Service] Act [42 U.S.C.
+294a] on or before January 1, 2009, the Secretary may hereafter waive any of the requirements contained in sections 751(d)(2)(A) and 751(d)(2)(B) of such Act for the full project period of a grant under such section”.
+Similar provisions were contained in the following prior appropriation act: Pub.
 L. 113–76, div.
 H, title II, Jan.
 17, 2014, 128 Stat.
-363, provided in part: “That for any program operating under section 751 of the PHS [Public Health Service] Act [42 U.S.C.
-294a] on or before January 1, 2009, the Secretary may hereafter waive any of the requirements contained in sections 751(d)(2)(A) and 751(d)(2)(B) of such Act for the full project period of a grant under such section”.
+363.